Collaborative Business at Every One Every Day is about doing business differently.

 Why Join a Collaborative Business Program?

-Meet neighbours with shared interests, bounce ideas around, and co-create projects that matter to you and your community.
+Meet neighbours with shared interests, build common goals as a group, and co-create projects that matter to you and your community.

 Our programs include skill-sharing, peer support, and sessions with local entrepreneurs and specialists – all designed to help you take the next step.

 Starting something new can feel overwhelming.
-Our Collaborative Business program offers a safe space to try things out with no big risks – just opportunities to grow and discover. the difference.
+Our Collaborative Business program offers a supportive space to try things out with no big risks – just opportunities to grow and discover.

 What’s a Circular Economy?

 A circular economy means wasting less and sharing more.
-Instead of singular uses, we find ways to reuse, repair, and repurpose – keeping materials (and knowledge!) moving through our community.
+Instead of single-use thinking, we look for ways to reuse, repair, and repurpose — keeping materials, resources, and knowledge circulating in the community.

-Example: Our Collaborative Business Program called Threaded Together sources nearly all of their fabric from donations or second hand.
-This lowered their costs, creating a more affordable clothing line and keeping good materials out of the landfill.
+An example of our approach: Our Collaborative Business Program, Threaded Together, sourced nearly all of their fabric from donations or second-hand materials.
+This lowered their costs, created a more affordable clothing line, and kept good textiles out of the landfill.
 That’s circular thinking in action!

 Different Ways to Collaborate